judah-axelrod/Twitter-Harassment-Detection/README.md

 ## Walkthrough of Included Files
 I include several files in this folder.
 The first two are the main text of the report and the accompanying code.
 The remaining files deal with cleaning and pre-processing or are helper functions called within the notebooks.

+### Data
+- The [Golbeck et al. (2017)](https://dl.acm.org/doi/10.1145/3091478.3091509) harassment corpus cannot be made publicly available due to privacy concerns.
+Please contact the authors for access (subject to a terms of use agreement).
+- The [Blodgett et al. (2016)](https://www.aclweb.org/anthology/D16-1120/) TwitterAAE corpus is publicly available and can be downloaded [from here](https://www.aclweb.org/anthology/D16-1120/).

 ### Project-Twitter-Harassment-Detection.pdf
 - Full report of analysis